Sarah Stickland

 Additional information

 Taking the first step into counselling can feel daunting, and it’s important to find someone you feel comfortable with.
-That’s why I offer an initial consultation at a reduced fee of £25, giving us a chance to meet and discuss what’s bringing you to therapy, with no obligation to continue.
+That’s why I offer an initial consultation at a reduced fee of £25—a chance for us to meet, explore what’s bringing you to therapy, and see if we’re the right fit, with no obligation to continue.

 If we decide to work together, we’ll meet weekly at the same time for 50-minute sessions.
 My practice provides a confidential, non-judgmental space where you can explore your concerns in a way that feels safe and manageable.
-Whether you’re facing a specific issue or seeking personal growth, we’ll work together to help you move forward with greater confidence and clarity.
+Whether you’re facing anxiety, depression, work-related stress, emotional abuse, or a major life transition, we’ll work together to help you gain confidence and clarity.

 Further information